This is a fixed-text formatted version of a Jupyter notebook

 We see that the FILE_DIRand FILE_NAMEentry have been modified for our phased events file.

-Finally, we need to save the new HDU table in the origianl DL3 directory.
-Here one should be very careful to not name the new HDU file with the same name as the original HDU file of the data store.
-Otherwise, the original HDU file will be overwrited.
+Finally, we need to save the new HDU table in the original DL3 directory.
+One must be very careful with naming the new HDU file, such that it does not have the same name as the original HDU file of the data store.
+Otherwise, the original HDU file will be overwritten.

 [38]: